EthnoPhysics began with the premise that we can understand time by describing what we see, hear, taste and feel.

 And, according to Albert Einstein time is what a clock tells.1To be more precise, this quotation has been translated by Robert W. Lawson as “… we understand by the time of an event the reading (position of the hands) of that one of these clocks which is in the immediate vicinity (in space) of the event.
 In this manner a time-value is associated with every event which is essentially capable of observation.”
 From: Albert Einstein, Relativity the Special and the General Theory, page 24.
 Published by Methuen & Company, London 1936.
 So to make sense of time we are going to give some consideration to how a clock can be understood as a collection of sensations.

 Over the next few pages we discuss temporal orientation as a binary description of thermal sensation.
-We also analyze how historical order is related to the temporal orientation.
-Einstein also taught us that time depends on some frame of reference, so we consider that too.
+We analyze how historical order is related to the temporal orientation.
+Einstein also taught us that time depends on a frame of reference, so we consider that too.

 Communally, some clocks are preferred for being exceptionally stable, cheap or accessible.
 Historical examples include seeing the daily movement of a sundial’s shadow, or hearing the routine ringing of a bell.
 Today, most practical clocks are terrestrial devices that have been calibrated for time-keeping consistency with their prehistoric forerunners, the solar clocks.

 Clocks are used to describe change.
 But for observations to be scientific, we also specify some standards for comparison.
 More exactly, let some well-known particle F be characterized by a chain of events noted as

 We might use this widely known sequence to provide a sort of background or context when reporting on the events of some other particle P. Then if P changes, the variation can be described relative to F. When we do this, we call F a frame of reference and presume that events of F and P are associated in pairs

 so that every report about P is at least implicitly accompanied by an observation of F. We may schematically describe P using the chain of events